-The Race Committee shall adhere to the racing schedule as advertised in the advance programme unless some real emergency, such as adverse weather or shifting buoys, necessitates a postponement.
-The Race Committee should publicly announce all postponements as far in advance as possible.
+The Race Committee shall adhere to the racing schedule as advertised in the advance program.
+In case of force majeure the race committee is allowed to modify the timetable at any time.
+The Race Committee will publicly announce all postponements as far in advance as possible.

-The Race Committee may postpone an event, race or heat.
+The Race Committee may postpone an event, race or moto.